 Build Quality

-The body quality is as expected from a under 100$ scope.
+The body quality is as expected from an under 100$ scope.
 Not the greatest but not the worst either.
-You get aluminum build with a sturdy exterior finish.
+You get an aluminum build with a sturdy exterior finish.
 The scope has no official confirmation on shockproof.
 But we think it might be able to take some drop hits.

 Lenses

 Red-dot scopes mainly have no magnification.
-The scope shows a red-dot powered by battery.
+The scope shows a red dot powered by a battery.
 There is no reticle.
-The red-dot is the reticle.
+The red dot is the reticle.

 The scope has all the Red-dot features you get from $1000 scopes.
 There is no official confirmation on whether the scope is multi-coated or not.
 But we found the images to be pretty clear.